AECP-ETHZ/FARMIND/README.md

 The ABM integrates into a gams linear programming model to select the optimal strategy from the set of ABM options and generate an income value for the year.

-# Program Overview
+# Program Overview and Requirements
+The initial conditions of the agents with all parameters need to be specified in the /data/ directory before starting the model.
+The /test_data/ folder contains example initialization files.

-For the complete system documentation download the [documentation](../tree/master/documentation).
+For the complete system documentation download the [documentation](../blob/tree/master/documentation).

 # Library Installation in Eclipse